This is a summary article. Read the complete company’s BI budget guide here.

 - The number of licenses

-- Usability and level of ease of software (for business users or IT needed)
+- Usability of software (for business users or IT needed)

-Scalability and flexibility of software determines the longevity of the software.
-Opt for a scope that is too narrow, and you could see your BI strategy hit a roadblock in just a few years (or even months) as data size and sources grow, and your company requirements change.
-Start out by considering how much data you’ll have in the next 3 years.
-Remember, scalable is better.
+Scalability and flexibility of software determine its longevity.
+Keep your focus too narrow, and you could get stuck with a product that hamstrings your BI strategy, leaving you searching for a new platform in less than a year (or even a few months) and your company requirements change.
+Start out by considering how much data you’ll have in the next 3 years (spoiler alert: it’ll be a lot).
+Remember, scalability is key to your survival.

 - Will you need any additional technical infrastructure, and if so, how much?